stevana/scheduled-pipelines/README-unprocessed.md

 The scheduler monitors the pipeline, looking at how long the input queues for each stage is and what the average service time per input of that stage is.
-By doing so it calculate where to schedule the available workers.
+By doing so it calculates where to schedule the available workers.

 The algorithm to allocate the available workers works as follows: